videosdk-live/videosdk-docs/docs/guide/prebuilt-video-calling/installation/installation-ios.md

 slug: installation-ios
 ---

-# Installation: iOS SDK
+# Installation: IOS SDK
-iOS SDK is natively written SDK using Swift.
+IOS SDK is natively written SDK using Swift.
 It is compatible with both Objective-C and Swift.

-## Install an iOS SDK
+## Install an IOS SDK

 The easiest way to get started is by installing the sdk in your app.